-Visit the Government Licensing Service (GLS) website, type in your licence number or licensee name and your premise’s licence conditions will be displayed.
+Visit the Government Licensing Service (GLS) website, type in your licence number or licensee name and your venue's licence conditions will be displayed.

 Being familiar with each your liquor licence conditions is a vital step in ensuring your business is complying with NSW liquor laws.